bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Electrum was also working on that.
 When I started working on this, I didn't try to be, okay, I'm going to just make another implementation.
 My goal with this was, let's not make 15 implementations of this, let's try to get together, agree on something that, agree on how watch hours should be, you know?
-We have like the explanation from Tadge about how they could work.
+We have like the explanation from Taj about how they could work.
 We are building the exact same thing, like replicated three or four times.
 Why don't we get together, write a bolt or what could have been a bleep later or whatever kind of like standardization of this and make it work for any implementation, you know?
 It's like if Lightning Labs builds it and CLion can use it, that's great.
-If you want to use it with this beacon lining wallet or Electrum wants to use it, or Eclair wants to use it, whatever.
+If you want to use it with this __beacon lining wallet__ or Electrum wants to use it, or Eclair wants to use it, whatever.
 That's how it's supposed to be.
-It's part of the infrastructure of lining.
+It's part of the infrastructure of lightning.
 It shouldn't be implementation specific.
 So that was my main goal.
-Actually, my main goal was going beyond lining.
+Actually, my main goal was going beyond lightning.
 This works for any layer two solution.
 So vaults also work, channel backups also work, ephemeral data backup, like any kind of two-step protocol works for WhatsApp.
 So, it was a cool research project and a cool way of like getting also involved with with lightning, I guess.